zincio/apidocs/source/includes/_orders.md

 ## Selecting shipping

-Ordering on the Zinc API can be complicated due to all the potential shipping options available.
-Generally, faster shipping will cost more money, so you must decide how fast you'd like your items or how much money to pay for shipping.
-Zinc provides a number of options to customize your shipping speed and cost formulas.
+Zinc provides a number of options to customize your shipping speed and cost formulas from the various options available from our supported retailers.

 Since different items will have different shipping options, you can use a product's [seller selection criteria](#seller-selection-criteria-object) to specify `handling_days_max`.
 This will filter the list of potential offers down to those that will arrive within a certain number of days.
 The Zinc API will then select the cheapest offer that matched all of your seller selection criteria to make a purchase.
 For example, if you specified `"handling_days_max": 6`, then any offer whose latest delivery date is greater than 6 days from now would be excluded from your buying selection.
 Thus, if two sellers are offering the same product, but one has a guaranteed delivery date 10 days away and the other seller has a guaranteed delivery date 5 days away, the second seller's offer would be selected.